 I plan to present the ecological analysis of midden materials to the Ecological Society of America (FY02); these meetings are held in August of each year.
-In FY03, I plan to present a paper on the isotopic analyses to the annual meeting of the American Society of Limnology and Oceanography in Albuquerque, NM.
+In FY03, I plan to present a paper on the isotopic analyses to the annual meeting of the American Society of Limnology and Oceanography.